Obscured Landmarks

 Ursula Minor, NAACP - Lawrence President (re: Equal Justice Initiative)

-Sydney Pursel, Curator for Public Practice, Spencer Museum of Art (re: Iⁿ‘zhúje‘waxóbe / Sacred Red Rock)
+Sydney Pursel, Curator for Public Practice, Spencer Museum of Art (re: rematriation of Iⁿ‘zhúje‘waxóbe / Sacred Red Rock)

 Toni Ramirez Wheeler, City Attorney, City of Lawrence

-Dennis Domer, Historian and Editor of Embattled Lawrence (re: the history of Prohibition in KS, Quantrill’s Raid, the Eldridge Hotel)
+Dennis Domer, Historian and Editor of Embattled Lawrence (re: Prohibition in KS & Quantrill’s Raid)

-Derrick Doty, Ethnomusicologist (re: the musicians of the KS Territory, the Lawrence town cornet band, George “Nash” Walker, mandolin clubs)
+Derrick Doty, Musician and Historian (re: the musicians of the KS Territory)

-Verdell Taylor, former Pastor at St. Luke AME, Lawrence, and current Inclusion, Diversity & Equity Manager at Bert Nash Community Mental Health Center (re: history of the church, African American community in Lawrence)
+Verdell Taylor, Inclusion, Diversity & Equity Manager at Bert Nash Community Mental Health Center (re: role of African American church in early Lawrence)

 Those interested can join for a viewing of John Brown iconography, drinks, and discussion at John Brown’s Underground (7 East 7th St, between Massachusetts and Vermont) at 7:45 PM!